 This is what most people think of when they envision drones.
 Still pictures of a real estate property from different angles in different parts.

 Your customer base here will be a combination of residential real estate and commercial real estate agents.
 We’ve observed that customers either want 10- 15 short raw video clips or a 1 – 2 minute fully produced video.
-Again be sure to let customers know you can do indoor and outdoor videography.
+Be sure to let customers know you can do indoor and outdoor videography.
 In fact, a unique advantage of drones is that you can seamlessly transition between outdoor and indoor video.

 Our price point for raw video clips is in the range of $150-$300.
-For fully produced video, product prices range from $300 all the way up $1000 depending on the job requirements and your technical skill.
+For fully produced video, product prices range from $300 all the way up $1000 depending on the job requirements and your editing skill.

-Real Estate Aerial Virtual Walkthrough
+Aerial Virtual Walkthrough

 Regardless of what business you’re in if you can not market your services and can not find paying clients then you will not be successful.
 Here’s a short list of the most successful things we did to find clients for our company.